dutchers/docker-images/cheat-sheet.rst

 Thank you, thank you, thank you.

-If you want to, feel free to type out the long list of arguements to your `docker run` command that let you mount volumes, link containers, specify environment variables, and various other things.
-You can, but you will rage quit docker pretty quickly if you do. docker-compose lets you specify them in yml file, and then automates much of the naming and coordination for you.
+If you would like please feel free to type out the long list of arguements to your `docker run` command that let you mount volumes, link containers, specify environment variables, and various other things.
+You can, but you will rage quit docker pretty quickly if you do. docker-compose lets you specify all your arguments in yml file, and then automates much of the naming and coordination for you.
 Docker compose was previously called fig, so if you see people refer to fig, they are the same thing.

+There is an important got-ya in docker-compose.
+If you specify `build` you can't specify `image`.
+There is no, "if an image exists pull it, otherwise build it" This is easy to work around, we just have a compose file for building images and one for running a built image.
+We only use the former when changing our core images and the later for developing websites.

 **Commands**

+``docker-compose build``
+    This command looks for a docker-compose.yml file.
+It will use that to pull and build any images defined in that file .

+``docker-compose -f build.yml build``
+    This does the same as above but using a customized compose file.

 ``docker-compose up -d``
     This will bring up the server set defined in docker-compose.yml.
 If the images need to be pulled or built it will do that before bringing up and linking the containers.

-``docker-compose build``
-    This will pull images and bulding any images that need to be built.

 ``docker-compose -f dev.yml up -d``
-    If you tried either of the previous two commands while in this repo, you'll notice they errored out.
-The `-f` option let's to specify the config you want to act upon.
-You'll notice there are 3 in this directory. `qa,yml`, `build.yml`, and `dev.yml`.
-They all act on the same images with minor variations.

-``docker-compose -f build.yml build``
-    This will pull the images we need and run `docker build` on any images that need building.
+    This does the same as above but using a customized compose file.